streamcircle/docs.tween.ly/src/content/docs/getting-started/manage-license.md

 - Payment is manual – an administrator will provide payment details.
 - If payment is not received by the due date, your license will revert to Free status.
-- Your projects and workspaces will remain intact, but premium features will be disabled.
+- Your projects and workspaces will remain intact, but Unlimited features will be disabled.
-- To cancel or change your plan, contact info@tween.ly.